How to Highlight Cells Based on Multiple Conditions in Google Sheets

 Highlight a Column Based on Multiple Conditions in Different Columns

-The built-in rules are not going to help you here.
-So you must depend on a custom formula.
+Built-in rules are not suitable for this task, so you must rely on a custom formula.

 Steps:

-This way you can highlight cells based on multiple conditions in Google Sheets.
-Hope you have enjoyed these tips.
+This method allows you to highlight cells based on multiple conditions in Google Sheets.

 Prashanth KV